codexcelsior/C-CS50-Archive/README.md

 Second issue (SOLVED): still cannot execute and solve get_string func?
 -> https://stackoverflow.com/questions/71507578/undefined-reference-to-get-string-compiling-cs50-code

-Second issue (UNRESOLVED/ Too lazy to search for a solution):  [debug50: command not found] [UNRESOLVED/ SKIPPED] (If you cannot download it use the Codespace version of CS50)
+Third issue:  [debug50: command not found] [UNRESOLVED/ SKIPPED] (If you cannot download it use the Codespace version of CS50)

 NOTE: THIS IS ARCHIVE OF WHAT I LEARNT AND THE PROBLEMS I ENCOUNTERED.
 IT HAS NOTHING TO DO WITH MY OTHER PROJECTS!